wbailey/command_line_reporter/README.md

 The following are the allowed values of the options hash argument to the _report_ method:

 * _message_ - The string that is displayed as the first part of the message to the user
 * _complete_ - The string that completes the message to the user
 * _type_ - Define as 'inline' if you want the message and complete strings on the same line
 * _indent_size_ - The number of spaces to indent the current level

+### To Do

+1. Add the progress level to the top level mixin so that there is no need to address by the formatter.
+2. Add a _preface_ and _epilogue_ methods so that beginning and ending aspects of the report may be added without using _puts_ and _print_.